Cardiac Rehabilitation Program

 How Do I Become A Participant?

 Patients with a written prescription from their physicians may participate in the Cardiopulmonary Rehabilitation Program.
-Prior to entering the program, patients must undergo a resting and working (stress) EKG, a blood analysis (cholesterol/triglyceride-lipid profile), anthropometric (body fat) and girth measurements and a risk factor analysis.
+Prior to entering the program, your rehab team will assess your health.
+This includes taking your medical history, doing a physical exam, tests, and a risk factor analysis.
 Once tests are completed, results are given to the program’s medical director and staff who work together to design and individualize a program for each patient.

-The Cardiopulmonary Rehabilitation Center offers two programs: Phase I and Phase II
+The Cardiopulmonary Rehabilitation Center offers two programs: Phase II and Phase III.

 Each patient participates in 60-minute sessions three times each week.
 Sessions are limited to six participants in order to provide maximum medical supervision.
-Participants perform individually prescribed exercise on the treadmill, stationary bicycle, rowing machine, pulleys, ski machine and indoor tract.
+Participants perform individually prescribed exercise on the treadmill, bike, rowing machine, nustep resistance training and indoor track.
 Exercise sessions may be arranged to accommodate patients with transportation difficulties or financial concerns.
-The Phase I program also includes specialized education for both patients and their families.
+The Phase II program also includes specialized education for both patients and their families.
 The participation and socialization is a definite enhancement to the recovery process.

 Types of education provided are: